-Three years later the core British forces were forced to retreat from Kabul.
-Leading to the destruction of some 4500 soldiers and 12000 camp followers, this was the first time that British forces had been so defeated by non-professional local resistance.
+Three years later, the core British forces were forced to retreat from Kabul.
+Leading to the death of some 4500 soldiers and 12000 camp followers, this was the first time that British forces had been so defeated by non-professional local resistance.
 The following year an Army of Retribution was sent to restore British pride.
 Its commander, General Sir George Pollock, was intent on avoiding earlier military mistakes – his meticulous logistical and military planning crushed Afghan resistance.
-But by then the British had lost all heart in further involvement in Afghanistan and left the country to the original ruler they had ousted four years earlier.
+But by then the British had lost all interest in further involvement in Afghanistan and left the country to the original ruler they had ousted four years earlier.

 Artists attached to the British forces produced an extensive collection of evocative lithographs and drawings, many of which are reproduced in the book.
 The research also uncovered material hitherto hardly seen.
 I met a London art collector who had the original map used by the officer who had rescued the British prisoners.
-A visit to a regimental museum in Somerset unearthed in its basement a portrait of the young British officer stationed in Jalalabad who had first spotted the sole British survivor of the march from Kabul.
+A visit to a regimental museum in Somerset unearthed in its basement a portrait of the young British officer stationed in Jalalabad who had first spotted the sole British survivor of the march from Kabul (Seen in the painting Remnants of an Army, featured above.)
 Searching through the Kew archives uncovered a detailed map of the disposition of the forces during the siege of Ghazni produced for the commander in chief.
 This formed the basis for the battlefield Birds Eye View.
 Ghazni was considered impregnable, but the Chief Engineer attached to the forces devised a plan for secretly blowing a gate by gunpowder.
 One of his relatives made contact and allowed me to reproduce a family portrait of Chief Engineer Thomson.
 More recently I met one of the direct descendants of Lady Sale, a General’s wife who wrote a pithy contemporary diary of the whole disaster, and was later feted in London as the “Grenadier in Petticoats”.

 Attack on Ghazni, 23 July 1839